codykimb/Horiseon/README.md

 EDITS:
 added website title
 switched out the div for header, nav, sections, articles and footer
-no id on the search-engine-optimization div
+added id on the search-engine-optimization div
 changed div to img for hero and edited css
-merged css for benefit-lead, benefit-brand and benefit-costinto benefit-item
+merged css for benefit-lead, benefit-brand and benefit-cost into benefit-item
 merged css into content-item
 took out seo class for span
 added alts